Robinpig/Note/docs/CS/Distributed/Raft.md

 Raft defines not only how the group makes a decision, but also the protocol for adding new members and removing members from the group.
 This feature makes Raft a natural fit for managing topology changes in distributed systems.

-Raft decomposes the consensus problem into three relatively independent subproblems:
+Raft decomposes the consensus problem into three relatively independent sub-problems:

 - Leader election
 - Log replication